PMW25/HoneyPot-Lab/README.md

 ## Objective

-To design a VM implement a honeypot lab environment to attract and monitor malicious activities. 🍯
+To design a VM to implement a honeypot environment to attract and monitor malicious activities. 🍯

 ### Skills Learned